Our approach to responsible investing

 We regularly review our investment managers to ensure that our portfolios are managed in accordance with our expectations and requirements.

 Fixed income managers globally are increasingly engaging with bond issuers on ESG matters that may affect the credit risk profile of fixed income securities.
-We also require our fixed income managers to assess these risks when managing investments on our behalf.
+We monitor our fixed income managers to understand whether these risks are taken into account when managing investments on our behalf.

 From time to time, investment managers may invest in companies with poor ESG histories.
-However, we require our managers to take these factors into account when determining the suitability of the investment for our objectives.
-Similarly, we require our investment managers to promote good ESG practices and improved ESG outcomes.
+However, we expect our managers to take these factors into account when determining the suitability of the investment for our objectives.
+Similarly, we expect our investment managers to promote good ESG practices and improved ESG outcomes.
 This may be either through dialogue with senior company management or by exercising voting rights.

-Our investment managers are required to exercise their right to proxy vote on securities they manage on our behalf and in accordance with our obligations and objectives.
+Similarly, our investment managers are requested to exercise their right to proxy vote on securities they manage on our behalf and in accordance with our obligations and objectives.
 Investment managers report on all proxy voting actions they undertake on our behalf, which our Investment team then reports to the Board.

 Our asset consultant(s) assess investment managers on ESG factors

-We make sure that our asset consultant(s) have suitable expertise and capacity to evaluate investment managers' ESG capabilities, and apply the above principles when researching and monitoring managers, and carrying out investment due diligence, in relation to our portfolio.
+We expect our asset consultant(s) have suitable expertise and capacity to evaluate investment managers' ESG capabilities, and apply the above principles when researching and monitoring managers, and carrying out investment due diligence, in relation to our portfolio.